STEVE SCHLISSEL Versus

 whatsoever; all worshiping of it, or God in it or by it; the making of any

-belonging to them; all superstitious devices, corrupting the worship of God,
+to them; all superstitious devices, corrupting the worship of God, adding to

-adding to it, or taking from it, whether invented
+it, or taking from it, whether invented and taken

-and taken up of ourselves, or received by tradition from others,
+up of ourselves, or received by tradition from others, though under

-though under the title of antiquity, custom, devotion, good intent, or any
+the title of antiquity, custom, devotion, good intent, or any other pretense

-neglect, contempt, hindering, and opposing the worship and ordinances which God
+contempt, hindering, and opposing the worship and ordinances which God has

 The